isabel8899/Internet.of.Things/FinalAssignment.md

 26 - 10 - 2022

 ## Intro
 In this manual I will walk through on how to link a google agenda event to your trigger the led light on and off.
-I did this by furst following the steps on how to get the time from the internet, then I looked up another manual on how to link google agenda to your adafruit and lastly I wanted to link the google event to my led lights, but sadly that didn't work.
+I did this by first following the steps on how to get the time from the internet, then I looked up another manual on how to link google agenda to your adafruit and lastly I wanted to link the google event to my led lights, but sadly that didn't work.
 So you will see in my manual only how to gain the time now and the time of your google agenda event.

 ## Materials
 - Arduino IDE with esp 8226 fully set up